Why Jaden Should Have Beaten Yugi at the End of Yu-Gi-Oh GX

 Yugi vs Jaden—What Actually Happened

 We'll examine the intricacies of the duel in a bit, but the end result of the match isn't made clear—the scene cuts to Jaden leaving for new horizons, thanking Yugi for helping him regain his enjoyment of dueling.
-However, a thorough analysis indicates that Yugi likely would have won.
+However, many believe Yugi would have won.
 Jaden's hand only contains Winged Kuriboh, and he's up against a 5000-ATK Slifer the Sky Dragon with monsters whose ATK and abilities won't be enough to beat it.
 He's also got no set spells/traps, and even if he somehow did manage to inflict some damage, the Kuriboh in Yugi's hand could have negated a single blow.

 1. Jaden's Deck Has a Better Theme

 Remember, Yugi only managed to summon Slifer through a card's effect that he borrowed from Jaden, and under normal circumstances his Dark Renewal wouldn't have been able to revive his Egyptian God.
-I'm not saying Jaden doesn't have a few odd stragglers in his deck (especially in this duel—more on that later), but his overall theme of summoning and boosting fusion monsters remains consistent throughout his deck list.
+I'm not saying Jaden doesn't have a few odd stragglers in his deck (especially in this duel—more on that later), but his overall theme of summoning HERO fusion monsters remains consistent.

 2. Yugi Gets Way Too Lucky